Net Present Value (NPV) and Your Mortgage Loan Modification

 • recent credit scores for the borrower

-• the loan's interest rate (including whether a payment reset will happen, if the rate is adjustable), and
+• the loan's interest rate (including whether a payment reset will happen if the rate is adjustable), and

 • other mortgage debt information (like the unpaid principal balance, original loan amount, remaining term, and monthly payment information).

-The servicer compares the NPV for a foreclosure versus modification; whichever is higher is the option the servicer will take.
-If a loan modification makes sense from an NPV perspective, the lender will make sure that the borrower can afford the monthly payments and modify the borrower's loan.
+If a loan modification makes sense from an NPV perspective, the lender will ensure that the borrower can afford the monthly payments and modify the borrower's loan.
 But if the investor would be better off financially after a foreclosure than a modification (called "NPV negative"), then the servicer generally won't modify the loan.

 Why Use the NPV Test?